UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 cd ~
 ```

-On the repository page, drop down the green button and click the clipboard to copy the url to the repostory.
+On the repository page, drop down the green button and click the clipboard to copy the URL to the repository.

 Use `git clone` to download the repository onto your computer.